"I know a detective who once attempted to disguise himself thoroughly. The first policeman he met took him into custody."

 Anime and Manga

-- Five in Detective Conan: Shinichi's Hot Mom Yukiko, former prize-winning actress and Black Organization member Vermouth who actually trained with Yukiko; the Kaitou Kids who also starred in Magic Kaito — Kuroba Kaito currently and Kuroba Toichi formerly (who trained Vermouth and Yukiko), and Phantom Lady who trained Kuroba Toichi — and may have married him.
+- Five in Detective Conan: Shinichi's mother Yukiko, former prize-winning actress and Black Organization member Vermouth who actually trained with Yukiko; the Kaitou Kids who also starred in Magic Kaito — Kuroba Kaito currently and Kuroba Toichi formerly (who trained Vermouth and Yukiko), and Phantom Lady who trained Kuroba Toichi — and married him.

 - Masaharu Niou and Hiroshi Yagyuu from The Prince of Tennis.
 They pretend to be each other during a doubles match, after all.

 - Mercilessly parodied with Koharu and Yuuji, who use disguises not to conceal their identities but to disrupt their rivals's concentration.
 And to provide a whole Crowning Match Of Funny.
-To beat them, Momo and Kaidoh had to become Masters of Disguise, using lucha libre masks to confuse them back.
+To beat them Momoshiro and Kaidoh had to become Masters of Disguise, using lucha libre masks to confuse them back.

-- Lupin's Bride from Cat's Eye.
+- Lupin's Bride, another character inspired by the Literature example, from Cat's Eye.
 Her debut episode has her stealing a painting by posing as the artist who created it, with the real artist Bound and Gagged off-screen.

 - Due of the Numbers in Magical Girl Lyrical Nanoha.
 Shape Shifter Combat Cyborg that specializes in infiltration and assassination.